EHRI/ehri-rest/src/site/markdown/ingest.md

 Without this parameter the importer will throw a mode violation error when it ends up updating an existing collection.

+### Overwriting existing descriptions

+If you want to overwrite existing item description with data from a new EAD the EAD must have the same `sourceFileId` value as exists on the current description.
+The `sourceFileId` is a property computed from two aspects of the EAD file: the `eadheader/eadid` value and the `eadheader/profiledesc/langusage/language/@langcode` value combined thus: `[EADID]#[UPPER-CASE-LANGCODE]`.

+For example, if the `eadid` is `100` and the language code is `eng`, the `sourceFileId` will be `100#ENG`.

+Only documentary unit descriptions created via the EAD ingest process will have a `sourceFileId`; those created using the portal interface will not.
+For descriptions that have the property it is visible (but not editable) on the portal admin pages.

+**Note:** the consequence of the above is that the `eadid` value should **not** contain the language code, since this is redundant and will result in a `sourceFileId` like `eng#ENG`.

 ## Ingesting multiple files in an archive

 It is possible to ingest multiple EAD files in a single transaction by providing the importer